systemetric/shepherd/sheepsrc/docs/motors.md

 R.motors[1] = 20
 ```
 :::warning
+If you are using the mini-bot or similar motors.
 Do not exceed a motor power of 25% otherwise they will burn out.
 :::

 To control the second motor instead, replace `motors[1]` with `motors[2]`.